Real Estate Tokens: Future or Fad? The Risks You MUST Know

 The Regulation Gap

-If a REIT goes sideways, you've got audited financials, a board of directors, and SEC enforcement as your backstop.
-If a token platform goes sideways — and several already have — you've got a smart contract and a Discord channel.
+If a REIT goes sideways, you have audited financials and SEC enforcement.
+If a token platform collapses — and several already have — you have a smart contract and a Discord channel.

 Platform Risk: The Question Nobody Asks